 “Build the relationships before you build the thing” Damon Rich

-Damon’s talk, ‘Designs for Democracy’ covered his work from investigating how cities work with teenagers to make policy public to redesigning parks to reconfigure existing improvised activities was insightful and felt urgent and relevant to the issues facing Bristol, the UK and beyond.
+Damon’s talk, ‘Designs for Democracy’ covered his work from investigating how cities work with teenagers to redesigning parks to include existing improvised activities.
+The work was was insightful and felt urgent and relevant to the issues facing Bristol, the UK and beyond.

 By using popular culture to engage communities that wouldn’t normally be involved in the planning, development or design processes, citizens not only shaped their cities but acquired agency through positive exposure to ‘the system’.